mtkimmins/LTSDM_hack/README.md

 *Moving forward:*
 I am now thinking I can make a little mixtape for my daughter.
 I want to test several hypothesis in the projector: how long can I play sound?
 How many times can I rotate the image carousel before the projector stops (is it 12 hardstop)?
 How quickly can I change light colours?
 How many colours can I change the light to?
 Can I play sound as the carousel is rotating?
 Can I use the lights when the carousel is rotating?

+*1 June 2025* -
+Soldered and dumped the other two chips into .bin files.
+Now i can diff the three together to isolate what is firmware code and what are variables.
+The serial numbers for the chips were the following: Big Shark, Little Shark (chip 12) = 4B1PN1F; Big Shark, Little Shark, Baby Shark (chip 11) = 4D1HZ2F.

 ___
 # PROLOGUE
 This is a good place to define some expectations and goals.
 Firstly, this will serve as a catalogue of my efforts to make a custom LTSDM book cartridge for my own daughter.
 If successful, I will not be accepting requests to make custom book cartridges for others.
 Since this journal is a legal grey area as it is, distributing custom content beyond this guide I feel is plainly illegal.
 This will simply serve as a a point of reference for modifying existing book cartridges to those with the urge, creativity, and determination to create a custom book cartridge themselves for personal use.
 I will attempt to reverse engineer the cartridge data, provide my tools here, and give as much description of the data (although likely vague) as open-source material for others to refer to.
 I hope my own pathway to success (hopefully) will enable others to make personal projects for their own children.
 Explicitely, I cannot show raw data on the chip to the public, so I will have to coach others through personal extractions to get their own modification blueprint, analysis and interpretation, and programming to make changes.
 Hopefully, I can figure out how to reduce the data analysis to something modifiable -- like a data map or something -- without breaching any laws.
 I will attempt to circumvent the headache of analyzing data oneself before any customization.